| Get delicious food from local

 Aigre

-is a real favourite of mine.
+is a favourite of mine.
 Small square (note the 'erotic' fountain

-At least three fish stalls - unheard of in England.
-A nice size
+three fish stalls - unheard of in England.
+A nicely-sized town

-of town to get to grips with too.
-Also has a small Co-op nearby
+to get to grips with.
+Also has a small Co-op and supermarket on

-Maronnier) and PMU bar.
+the outskirts.
+Great PMU bar.
 Market: Thu, Sat and Sun.
-Fair:

 |